Quantcast

 Deer-Resistant Plants for Shade

-• Astilbe are also deer-resistant plants that grow well in shade.
+• Astilbe are also deer-resistant plants that grow well in the shade.
 Astilbe ‘Bridal Veil’, ‘Visions’, and ‘Fanal’ make a nice mix.

 coreopsis and echinacea